 - Compatible with Mac, Windows, Android, IOS, and Chrome

-If you would love to manage your tasks or to-do list with a tool that offers stunning visuals and fantastic project management features, Trello—one of the best project management tools for freelancers —is your best bet!
+If you would love to manage your tasks or to-do list with stunning visuals and fantastic project management features, Trello—one of the best freelancer project management tools —is your best bet!

 With Trello, you can manage projects effectively and track progress.
 Who says you need project managers when you have the proper project management tools?!